SiddhanthMateDEV/webApp/README.md

 This project is a social media application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 The purpose of this project is to gain a deeper understanding of the MERN stack and its capabilities by developing a fully functional social media platform.

+Later I will add the functionalities to incorporate adding LFT, MFT, HFT related strategies by different developers, professionals, & students.
+My end goal with this small project is to build a platform for people to connect, share, and contribute to the current existing mathematical computational finance field.

+The most import aspect of it which I see is to make it completely open source.
+Thats my goal here!

 ## Features

 - User authentication and authorization